Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/Technologies.md

 We are also looking at future implementations with other distributed queuing technologies.
 While this technology is based on this we also are aware of others that have implemented JMS and RabbitMQ based implementations with this footprint as well.
 ## Data
-We currently are moving to support DDLs for multiple RDBMS platforms starting with Maria DB (MySQL) and Postgres.
+We currently are moving to support DDLs for multiple RDBMS platforms ; however, this project uses Postgres.
 This is because there is wide adoption of these within healthcare.
 The first few implementations with be SQL Server DDL centric as well finalize data model validation.
 We also intend to expand towards NoSQL standards quickly as we continue to implement new features.
 Connected Health/iDaaS overall objective